asif3937/Physical-AI-and-Humanoid-Robotics-Learning-Platform/backend/README.md

 # AI Textbook RAG Backend

-This is the backend service for the AI-Native Textbook, implementing a Retrieval-Augmented Generation (RAG) system for interactive textbook learning.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions based strictly on book content, with support for selected-text-only mode and full-book RAG mode.
+The system enforces strict grounding in book content, preventing hallucinations and providing citations for all responses.

+## Features

+- **Book-Aware Question Answering**: Answer questions using retrieved passages from the book
+- **Selected-Text-Only Mode**: When the user selects text, the chatbot uses only that selection as context
+- **Full-Book RAG Mode**: Retrieve relevant chunks from the entire book when no text is selected
+- **Explainability**: Responses include citations to the source passages
+- **Security**: All credentials loaded via environment variables

 ## Architecture

 The backend consists of:
 - **FastAPI**: Web framework for the API
 - **Qdrant**: Vector database for document storage and similarity search
-- **Sentence Transformers**: For generating text embeddings
+- **Cohere**: For generating text embeddings
-- **External LLM**: Integration with language models for response generation
+- **OpenAI**: For response generation

-## Features

-- RAG-based question answering
-- Document chunking and vectorization
+- **PostgreSQL**: For session and metadata storage

+## Prerequisites

-- Context-aware responses
+- Python 3.9+
-- Health and readiness checks
+- Access to Qdrant Cloud
-- Rate limiting and security measures
+- API keys for Cohere and OpenAI
+- PostgreSQL database (Neon recommended)

 ## Setup